 Objectives and Content

-BIO299 provides advanced Bachelors students with the opportunity to participate in a research project in collaboration with an experienced biologist.
-Please notice that one cannot be accepted to the course until you have a project with one of the scientific staff at the department.
+The course provides advanced Bachelors students with the opportunity to participate in a research project in collaboration with an experienced biologist.
+Please notice that youcannot be accepted to the course until you have a project with one of the scientific staff at the Department.
 It is the student's responsibility to find a project and a supervisor.

 Forms of Assessment